 The Intervention Team Meeting model is a system for supporting classroom teachers on a day-to-day basis within a building.
 The team is composed of teachers selected for the team, plus the teacher requesting assistance.
 When appropriate, other staff members, a parent, and/or a student may be included as fully participating team members.
 The team serves as a within-building peer problem-solving group.
-The team is based on the belief that teachers have the skills and knowledge to effectively teach many students with academic and behavior deficits by working in a problem- solving process.
-The goals of the model are to help meet the needs of all students.
+The team is based on the belief that teachers have the skills and knowledge to effectively teach many students with academic and behavior deficits by working in a problem-solving process.
+The goals of the model are as follows: